palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 ### Mount the OpenBCI BOARD_MOUNT

-**Note:** Begin instructions here if you receive a pre-printed but unassembled headset.

-Use two screws to mount the M4 Board_Mount to the back of the Frame.
+Use two screws to mount the Mark IV Board_Mount to the back (the more rounded half) of the Frame.
 Make sure that the orientation of the BOARD_HOLDER matches that of the pictures below:

 ![image](../assets//MarkIV/Photos/Assembly_Board_Mount.JPG)

 ### Insert INSERTS pieces (x35) into frame

-**Note:** Before glueing the INSERTS into the frame, ensure that it fits properly into the frame without glue.
+Before glueing the INSERTS into the frame, ensure that they fit properly into the frame without glue.
 INSERTs should be inserted from the inside of the frame outwards, so that they lie flush with the frame.

 ![image](../assets//MarkIV/Photos/Assembly_Insert.JPG)

-For each INSERT, line the inner rim of frame with glue.
-Then insert the INSERT so that it is flush with the frame like previously.
+For each INSERT, line the inner rim of the frame with glue.
+Then insert the INSERT so that it is flush with the frame.

 ![image](../assets//MarkIV/Photos/Assembly_Insert2.JPG)